ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 Note: Don't confuse your L1 genesis with the Avalanche Fuji genesis.
 Your node will need both.

 The most important function calls are `validatormanager.AddPoAValidatorManagerContractToAllocations` and `validatormanager.AddTransparentProxyContractToAllocations` from the `github.com/ava-labs/avalanche-cli/pkg/validatormanager` package.

+TODO: Get the manager contract out of Genesis into a separate step to make the deployment process more transparent
+TODO: Minimize the amount of allocations in genesis

 ### 5. ⛓️  Creating chain